seanlandsman/b32.0.0/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editors/index.md

 A Cell Editor Component is the UI that appears, normally inside the Cell, that takes care of the Edit operation.
 You can select from the [Provided Cell Editors](/provided-cell-editors/) or create your own [Custom Cell Editor Components](/cell-editors/).

-The example below shows some Custom Editor Components.
+The example below shows some Provided Editor Components and some Custom Editor Components.

-**NOTE - example needs to change and show: a) editing using provided editors and 2) editing with some simple custom editors, eg simple text editor (similar to provided) and happy / sad editor.
-Using head names sush as "Provided Text" and "Custom Numeric" would allow not having bullet points before example.
-The example use cases of doubling numbers is stupid.**

-- The `Doubling` Cell Editor will double a given input and reject values over a 1000
-- The `Mood` Cell Editor illustrates a slightly more complicated editor with values changed depending on the smiley chosen
-- The `Numeric` Cell Editor illustrates a slightly more complicated numeric editor to the `Doubling` editor, with increased input validation

-<grid-example title='Simple Editor Components' name='component-editor' type='mixed' options='{ "exampleHeight": 370, "includeNgFormsModule" : true }'></grid-example>
+<grid-example title='Simple Editor Components' name='component-editor-2' type='mixed' options='{ "enterprise": true, "modules": ["clientside", "richselect"], "exampleHeight": 370, "includeNgFormsModule" : true, "extras": ["fontawesome"] }'></grid-example>

 ## Custom Components